tlmoni/spacedude3/doc/ProjectDocument.md

 #### Memory management
 We did try to use valgrind to test memory leaks, but it turned out difficult and not efficient for the purpose since SFML and graphics card drivers etc. weren't compatible.
+We tried to manage memory as well as we could given the challenging circumstances and structure.
+We utilized Rule of Three where applicable.

 #### Error handling
-Software has error processing for all used files (textures and map files) it opens, acts accordingly and gives an error message in the console.
+The software has error processing for all used files (textures and map files) it opens, acts accordingly and gives an error message in the console.
+In addition when input a corrupted/faulty mapfile, the software doesnt load the game and returns to menu.

 #### Software structure

 ![Image](./UML.png)

+We used C++ standard library extensively and also created our own data strucutres to construct our software.
+We overhauled some classes and added some extra features that were needed (for instance PhysicsVector is basicly an overhauled sf::Vector2f with multiple extra features).

+## Conclusion

+We managed to implement a game that is fun to play and works robustly.
+The game has expansion potential for a lot of applications and additional features, provided that the source code is slightly updated to be more flexible in certain areas.
+Generally the game has no known bugs apart from a very rare bug with gun sounds related to the SFML sound buffer limitations.
+This is probably due to restraints of the SFML library.

+We would've liked to make the game more expansive, but the extensiveness of our project suffered from time restraints (e.g. changing plans to implement network play to AI enemies).